Indie Project Checklist

 • Every Creator will be paid based on the project’s revenue → Indie

-(This can include employees, volunteers, interns, etc.)
+This definition can include employees, volunteers, interns, etc.

 • Everyone involved is either a Creator or a Neutral Entity → Indie